WHOM

 And curve it, break it, solid into wisp.

-My hopes lie dashed and broken at my feet.
+My hopes lie dashed and shattered at my feet.

 Parabolas are more than I can bear.